 The programme endeavours to reinstate the importance of Aboriginal culture and lifestyle (both traditional and contemporary) and reinforce that belief.

 The Weigelli Centre offers a holistic 12 week residential programme.
-One-to-one sessions with a caseworker, care planning, alcohol and other drugs education (including relapse prevention), social and emotional wellbeing (including anger management, parenting), also cultural and vocational groups are provided.
+One-to-one sessions with a caseworker, care planning, alcohol and other drugs education (including relapse prevention), social and emotional wellbeing (including anger management, Self Esteem and communication), also cultural and vocational groups are provided.

 Weigelli can cater for up to 21 clients, All accommodation is in single rooms (except for the couples rooms, we can cater for 3 couples at any 1 time).
 We have 3 buildings onsite that accommodate the clients, the main hostel, the Top and MERIT houses, each house has lounge and dining areas.
 There are also recreation rooms for the clients to utilise.